configcat/docs/website/docs/sdk-reference/dotnet.md

 When the ConfigCat SDK does not work as expected in your application, please check for the following potential problems:

-* **Symptom:** Instead of the actual value, the default one is constantly returned by `GetValue()`/`GetValueAsync()` and the log contains the following message (provided that the client is configured to log error level events as described [here](#logging)):
+* **Symptom:** Instead of the actual value, the default one is constantly returned by `GetValue()`/`GetValueAsync()` and the log contains the following message (provided that the client is set up to log error level events as described [here](#logging)):
   "Secure connection could not be established.
 Please make sure that your application is enabled to use TLS 1.2+."

-  **Problem:** ConfigCat CDN servers are configured to require TLS 1.2 or newer security protocol for communication.
+  **Problem:** ConfigCat CDN servers are set up to require TLS 1.2 or newer security protocol for communication.
-  As for allowed security protocols, please keep in mind that newer .NET runtimes rely on operating system settings, older versions, however, may need additional configuration to make secure communication with the CDN servers work.
+  As for allowed security protocols, please keep in mind that newer .NET runtimes rely on operating system settings, older versions, however, may need additional set up to make secure communication with the CDN servers work.

   | Runtime Version | Default Protocols |
   |-----------------|-------------------|